Production: materials

 Problematic plastic

 How do plastics affect the climate?
 Conventional plastic is made of fossil fuels.
 Mining, production and transport of petroleum and natural gas contribute to the emission of greenhouse gases.
 Plastic takes about 500 years or more to degrade.
-When it degrades, it degrades, it separates into microplastics, which are currently practically impossible to remove.
+When it degrades, it separates into microplastics, which are currently practically impossible to remove.
 It is sometimes the case that plastics contain chemical substances which are harmful to the environment and human health.

 It’s a myth that every type of plastic can be recycled.
 There are six basic types of plastic, each with different properties, and only a few have a recycling potential dependent on many external factors (e.g. profitability, durability, availability of recycling facilities in a given country).
 There is also a seventh type – the so-called other plastic, which is non-recyclable.
 As can be seen, plastics are not equal.
 There are also more and less harmful varieties, e.g. products containing toxic bisphenol A (BPA) should be avoided at all cost.
 High-Density Polyethylene (HDPE, 2) and Polypropylene (PP, 5) are highly recyclable.
 The most popular type, PET (1), used for making drinks bottles is recyclable but only under certain conditions.
-Its recovery rate is currently just 20 percent (compared to over 90 percent for glass), because recycling it is economically unjustified and the end product is of insufficient quality (PET quality deteriorates with each recycling process).
-Products marked as ‘compostable’ cannot be placed in an ordinary composter (they require industrial composters), while a lot of plastic products marked as ‘biodegradable’ degrade just as long as standard plastics, and separate into microplastics.
-Although not made from fossil fuels, bioplastics have a lot of properties in common with standard plastics – e.g. they absorb toxic substances like sponge and can easily be transferred to various ecosystems, polluting them.
-Plastic waste is so ubiquitous in the environment today that it has been suggested that we might regard plastic as a geological indicator of the Anthropocene Era.
+Its recovery rate is currently at 35-50 percent (compared to over 90 percent for glass), because recycling it is economically unjustified and the end product is of insufficient quality (PET quality deteriorates with each recycling process).
+The recently introduced ‘plastics directives’ (a deposit system for PET bottles and an increase in the recycled content of new bottles) are aimed at improving the efficiency of recycling this material.

-Tool kits associated with materials
+Toolkits associated with materials

 If you need concrete advice on what to pay attention to in order to green the production processes and raw materials you use, we recommend reading the following publications and websites:

-> For museum specialists – a guide for sustainable action while packing, storing and transporting objects: Waste & Materials: Collections Care: Packing, Storage & Transport, source: KiCulture
+> For museum and gallery specialists – a guide by Ki Culture for sustainable action while packing, storing and transporting objects: Waste & Materials: Collections Care: Packing, Storage & Transport

 STEP 2